If you don’t know where you want to go, but just run fast, you can end up nowhere fast.

 Engineers often think they need more technical skills to get to the next level.
 They study data structures, ML, Web3, or other hot technologies.
 For most engineers, that’s not what helps them get to the next level.

-Being technically strong alone isn’t going to help you get to the next level.
+Being technically strong alone isn’t going to get you to the next level.

 I'm the Founder of Exaltitude.
 I’ve been working in tech for the past 15 years as an engineer, an engineering manager, and a team-builder.
 I was the 19th engineer at WhatsApp and worked with Facebook for six years after the $19B acquisition.